Eye For Film >> Movies >> On The President's Orders (2019) Film Review

 There's a particular colour that marks out Manila by night, a pinkish tone found in signs and vehicle lights that one doesn't see elsewhere.
 It shimmers in beads of sweat on semi-clad bodies stumbling through the dark, adds a pastel haze to motorcycle exhaust pipes, gleams off the side of a skull-face mask attached to a policeman's helmet.
 Other officers throng in the streets; we hear the barking and chatter of their radios.
 Where they move, the ambience changes.
 Some people follow them, heaping them with praise, but the crowd has thinned out.
 Some people have disappeared.

 In late summer 2016, newly inaugurated Philippine president Rodrigo Duterte made a series of speeches in which he conflated drug addicts with drug pushers, described both as subhuman, and encouraged people to take the law into their own hands, saying that he would offer a bounty for every dead junkie. the police were exhorted to shoot to kill.
-Since then, some 12,000 Filipinos are believed to have dies as a result, many in what are known colloquially as EJKs, or extra-judicial killings.
+Since then, some 12,000 Filipinos are believed to have died as a result, many in what are known colloquially as EJKs, or extra-judicial killings.
 One doesn't need to have anything to do with drugs to die this way - it's easy to frame someone - but most of the victims come from the poorest sections of the population.

 James Jones and Olivier Sarbil's documentary is not the first film to explore this subject but it is remarkable in that it manages to tell the story from the point of view of police officers as well as addicts and civilian observers.
 We meet the formidable Captain Deimos (a man whose name literally translates as 'terror') who does not consider the restrictions placed on him by law to be very important in comparison to following his president's orders, and we meet everyday troopers who seem to genuinely believe that the addicts they arrest will see the light and recover as a result of this intimidation.
 Prisoners in an overcrowded cell are given apparently random punishments just to keep them in line, being caned across their open hands.
 Elsewhere, in a school, children are told they should think of the neighbourhood SWAT teams as their friends.